gabrieldemian/vincenzo/crates/vcz_daemon/README.md

 # Overview
-This is the crate of the daemon.
-A daemon is simply the "backend" that is responsible for adding torrents and writing/reading data on disk.
+This is the binary of the daemon.
+A daemon is simply the "backend" that is responsible for adding torrents and writing/reading data on disk, communicating with the UI, and writing logs.

-The daemon is a web server that is running on a port, this port can be defined in the configuration file or passed through a CLI flag. `--listen`.
+The daemon listen on a TCP address that can be set on the configuration file, or through the CLI flag `--listen`.
+The default address is: `127.0.0.1:3030`.

-A daemon will also write logs in case of a panic.

-The daemon can send information about torrents to anyone that requests it.
+You can communicate with the Daemon in 2 days:
+- CLI flags
+- TCP messages

+The documentation can be found on the library crate.

-Starting the daemon and optionally adding a torrent.
-You need to have a download_dir on the config file or through the CLI.
-Having none of those will error.
+You need to have a download_dir on the config file or through the CLI, having none of these will error.

 ```bash
 vczd -d "/home/user/Downloads" -m "<insert magnet link here>"
 ```